Weighted Pseudorandom Generators for Read-Once Branching Programs via Weighted Pseudorandom Reductions: Derandomization for Regular Branching Programs.

 Next as a warm-up, we show that binary regular ROBPs can be transformed in logspace to binary permutation ROBPs such that they have the same acceptance probability (but probably do not compute the same function).
 We are unaware of any previous work stating this transformation. \begin{lemma} There is an algorithm which on inputting a regular ROBP $P$ with length $n$ width $w$ and binary edge labels, outputs a permutation ROBP $P'$ with length $n$ width $w$ and binary edge labels, such that $P'$ has exactly the same acceptance probability as $P$ (but may not computing the same function as $P$).
 The algorithm has workspace $O(\log (nw))$. \end{lemma} \begin{proof} $P'$ has the same vertex set as that of $P$.
 The algorithm visits each layer $i $ of $P$ in the order $i = 0, 1, 2, \ldots, n$.
 For layer $i$, consider the subgraph $S$ between $V_i$ and $V_{i+1}$.
 The algorithm visits each node $v \in V_i$ in order.
 For each $v \in V_i$, it tests if $v$ can be reached by any previously visited node of $V_i$ in $S$.
 This can be done by revisiting each previous node $v'$ and go through the cycle that $v'$ is in.
 If none of the previous node can reach $v$, then do the following traverse in $S$.
 Starting from $v$, choose an edge with label $0$, and then go to the corresponding neighbor.
 For each next node $u$ visited, denote $\ell$ as the label of the adjacent edge through which we reach $u$.
 If the other adjacent edge $e'$ of $u$ has a label $\ell'$ such that $ \ell' = \ell$, then flip the label $\ell'$.
 After this we traverse through $e'$ to go to the next neighbor.
 Go on doing this until it reaches $v$ again.

 Notice that starting from $v$ the traverse can go through every node of $V_i \cup V_{i+1}$ reachable from $v$.
 Because for each next neighbor $u$, it can only be either $v$ or a node which is not touched before in this traverse.
 In other words, this traverse is going through the cycle of $S$ containing $v$.
 Also note that after this traverse, every node reachable from $v$, because of the flipping, can have different labels for its two adjacent edges.
 So after we visited every $v \in V_i$, every node of $S$ reachable by nodes in $V_i$ has its two adjacent edges with different labels because of the flips.
 Hence the graph with these new labels is a permutation.
+The acceptance probability maintains the same since the edges are the same as before except that we flip some edge labels.
+After flippings, each node still has its two outgoing edges with different labels.

 The traverse can be done in logspace since recording the index of a layer takes space $O(\log n)$, recording the index of a node in a layer takes space $O(\log w)$, and going through a cycle of $S$ takes space $O(\log w)$.